-The NSFR is the Banks stable funding, which is typically its capital together with its deposits including various levels of discount, divided by its required stable funding, typically its exposures to third parties, again including various levels of discount.
-Whilst it was envisaged that the NSFR would come in to force as a regulatory requirement with effect from 1 January 2018 at a minimum requirement of 100%, the underlying regulations have yet to be finalised and, as a result, it is not currently a regulatory requirement.
+The NSFR is the Bank's stable funding, which is typically its capital together with its deposits including various levels of discount, divided by its required stable funding, typically its exposures to third parties, again including various levels of discount.
+The NSFR will come into force as a regulatory requirement with effect from 27 June 2021 at a minimum requirement of 100%.

-The Bank's NSFR as at 31 December 2018 is 198% (2017 198%), substantially in excess of the 100% minimum requirement.
+The Bank's NSFR as at 31 December 2019 is 182% (2018 198%), substantially in excess of the 100% minimum requirement.